 Literally nobody on this planet likes a long signup form.
 If you need to place a signup form in your website design, keep it as short and sweet as possible.
 Email, username, password: done.
 The best case is to give them three to four fields to worry about.
 You rarely need more than this, anyhow, and the lack of headaches will exponentially increase conversions.

 Show Off Your Work

 Now that you know how to design a website and have some handy tips on what separates good web design from bad, you can start producing exceptional sites that pull in droves of visitors!
 It’s important to showcase your best website designs on your online portfolio.
 Don’t have one just yet?
-Use an online portfolio builder to create a beautiful one in just minutes.
+Use an online portfolio website builder to create a beautiful one in just minutes.
 Pick one that offers a free trial to make sure it has all the bells and whistles you need, and some cool templates that match your brand identity.

 We can’t wait to see what you create!

 Need some more design project inspiration?